 One of the best things about the guitar is that you only need a handful of chords to unlock an impressive repertoire of songs; you don’t actually need to memorize all the guitar chords possible.
-Open-string basic chords are where everybody starts when they first pick up the instrument, so whether you’re looking to learn classic songs or write material of your own, knowing these easy guitar chords for beginners is a must.
+Open-string basic guitar chords are where everybody starts when they first pick up the instrument, so whether you’re looking to learn classic songs or write material of your own, knowing these guitar chords for beginners is a must.
 These are the “easy” chords that anyone can play!

 In this post, you’ll learn how to play guitar chords by learning how to read guitar chord grids, and the 5 important guitar chord shapes.
 We’ll take a look at one chord-change exercise that will help you get your chord playing skills up to speed in no time.
 And we’ll review some of the most popular guitar songs for beginners that use these easy guitar chords, so you can strum along!

 A guitar chord refers to the sound of several notes played together.
 To play a chord, you will play several notes at once instead of one individual note at a time.
 This involves placing your fingers in specific spots on frets across different strings and strumming all–or some of–the strings at once.
 Knowing how to play just a few basic guitar chords can open up a world of musical opportunities.
 There are several ways to familiarize yourself with easy guitar chords.
 Here, you’ll find step-by-step instructions for how to play chords on guitar.